greganswer/everlywell_code_challenge/README.md

 To deploy to production from your local machine, run the following from the project root directory:

     git push heroku master
-    heroku run rake db:migrate

-Ensure that the production encryption key is set in Heroku
+Ensure that the production encryption key is set in Heroku:

     heroku config:set RAILS_MASTER_KEY=`cat config/credentials/production.key`